Johannine Comma: Text

 The "Johannine Comma" is a short clause found in 1 John 5:7–8.

 The King James Bible (1611) contains the Johannine comma.

 Erasmus omitted the text of the Johannine Comma from his first and second editions of the Greek-Latin New Testament (the Novum Instrumentum omne) because it was not in his Greek manuscripts.
 He added the text to his Novum Testamentum omne in 1522 after being accused of reviving Arianism and after he was informed of a Greek manuscript that contained the verse, although he expressed doubt as to its authenticity in his Annotations.

 Many subsequent early printed editions of the Bible include it, such as the Coverdale Bible (1535), the Geneva Bible (1560), the Douay-Rheims Bible (1610), and the King James Bible (1611).
 Later editions based on the Textus Receptus, such as Robert Young's Literal Translation (1862) and the New King James Version (1979), include the verse.
 In the 1500s it was not always included in Latin New Testament editions, though it was in the Sixto-Clementine Vulgate (1592).
 However, Martin Luther did not include it in his Luther Bible.

-The text (with the Comma in brackets and italicised) in the King James Bible reads:
+The text in the King James Bible reads:

-^{7}For there are three that beare record [in heaven, the Father, the Word, and the Holy Ghost: and these three are one.] ^{8}[And there are three that beare witnesse in earth], the Spirit, and the Water, and the Blood, and these three agree in one.
+^{7}For there are three that beare record in heaven, the Father, the Word, and the Holy Ghost: and these three are one.
+And there are three that beare witnesse in earth, the Spirit, and the water, and the blood, and these three agree in one.